udexon/SMMP/SMJSON.md

 ## SMJSON: JSON format for SMGDB

-A graph database is a graph whose nodes may include any object defined by the properties of the edges and nodes of the graph.
+A graph database (GDB) is a graph whose nodes may include any object defined by the properties of the edges and nodes of the graph.

 A graph database can in theory include everything from a text file in a Unix like filesystem to an image in an HTML file.